-‘Nation salutes fallen soldiers of Galwan’: President Kovind on I-Day eve
+‘Nation is indebted to corona warriors’: President Kovind on I-Day eve

 New Delhi, Aug 14: President Ram Nath Kovind on Friday said the country is indebted to all the doctors, nurses and other health workers who have been frontline warriors in this fight against the coronavirus.

 "It gives me great pleasure to greet all the people of India, living in the country and abroad, on the eve of the 74th Independence Day.
-Youth of India should feel special pride of being citizens of a free nation," said President Kovind.
+Youth of India should feel special pride of being citizens of a free nation," said President Kovind in his televised address to the nation on the eve of India's 74th Independence Day.

-"This year's Independence Day celebrations will be restrained as a deadly virus has disrupted all activities, taken huge toll," President Kovind said in his televised address to the nation on the eve of India's 74th Independence Day.
+"This year's Independence Day celebrations will be restrained as a deadly virus has disrupted all activities, taken huge toll," President Kovind said.

 "On the strength of these extraordinary efforts, in our vast country with densely populated and diverse circumstances, this challenge is being faced.
 State governments acted according to local circumstances.
 The public gave full support," he added.